 The nature of faint radio galaxies at high redshifts, 2019

-Modelling luminosities and sizes of radio sources across cosmic time
+Modelling the growth of radio AGN across cosmic time

 One of the first projects of my PhD was to build a model capable of tracking the evolution of radio galaxies from first principles, and predicting the luminosity and size distribution of radio sources at any given epoch.
 This model included recipes for a host of physical phenomenon and the results can be found here:

 Modelling the luminosities and sizes of radio sources: radio luminosity function at z = 6, 2017